nilslice/protolock/README.md

 `protolock` attempts to help prevent this from happening.

+## Overview

+1. **Initialize** your repository:

+        $ protolock init
+        # creates a `proto.lock` file

+3. **Add changes** to .proto messages or services, verify no breaking changes made:

+        $ protolock status
+        CONFLICT: "Channel" is missing ID: 108, which had been reserved [path/to/file.proto]
+        CONFLICT: "Channel" is missing ID: 109, which had been reserved [path/to/file.proto]

+2. **Commit** a new state of your .protos (rewrites `proto.lock` if no warnings):

+        $ protolock commit
+        # optionally provide --force flag to disregard warnings

+4. **Integrate** into your protobuf compilation step:

+        $ protolock status && protoc -I ...

+In all, prevent yourself from compiling your protobufs and generating code if breaking changes have been made.

+**Recommended:** commit the output `proto.lock` file into your version control system

 ## Install
 If you have [Go](https://golang.org) installed, you can install `protolock` by
 running: